mlswg/mls-protocol/draft-ietf-mls-protocol.md

 in the tree, not its index among the leaves; `node_index = 2 * leaf_index`.

 Now the tree hash of any non-leaf node is recursively defined to be the hash of its `ParentNodeTreeHashInput`.
-This includes an optional `ParentNodeTreeHashData` object depending on if the node is blank or not.
+This includes an optional `ParentNode` object depending on if the node is blank or not.

 ~~~~~